Lattice and Non-lattice Piercing of Axis-Parallel Rectangles: Introduction

-\paragraph{Definitions and notations.} Given a point set $P$ and a bounded domain $D$ with area $\Area(D)$, we define the \textit{density of $P$ over $D$} by $\delta(P,D)=\frac{|P\cap D|}{\Area(D)}$.
-In particular, the density of a point lattice is the reciprocal of the determinant $\det[u,v]$, where $[u,v]$ is a vector basis of the lattice~\cite[p.~2]{BMP05}.

-\paragraph{Outline.} In Section~\ref{sec:lattice} we show the existence of a canonical vector basis (satisfying properties P1--P3).
+\paragraph{Outline.} In Section~\ref{sec:lattice} we show that any optimal $\F$-piercing lattice, after a possible reflection of the $x$-axis, has a canonical vector basis.
 For lattices satisfying P1--P3, in Section~\ref{sec:decision} we present a decision algorithm: given a family $\F$ and a canonical vector basis the decision algorithm determines if the corresponding lattice is $\F$-piercing.
-In Section~\ref{sec:algo} we present two algorithms for computing an optimal $\F$-piercing lattice: given a family $\F$, each of the two algorithms finds an optimal $\F$-piercing lattice.
-The key for these algorithms is the fact that candidate lattices must be tight (in a sense that will be made precise).
-Each of the two algorithms uses the decision algorithm as a subroutine.
-In the second part of the paper we analyze lattice piercing versus non-lattice piercing and demonstrate explicit instances for which an optimal piercing lattice is non-optimal over all piercing sets.
+In Section~\ref{sec:alg} we present an algorithm for computing an optimal $\F$-piercing lattice.
+The algorithm is based on the fact that candidate lattices must be tight (in a sense that will be made precise).
+In Section~\ref{sec:gap} we analyze lattice piercing versus non-lattice piercing and demonstrate explicit instances for which an optimal piercing lattice is non-optimal over all piercing sets.